Generic name: Cefoxitin sodium

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefoxitin for Injection, USP and other antibacterial drugs, Cefoxitin for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefoxitin for injection and other antibacterial drugs, Cefoxitin for injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Cefoxitin for Injection, USP contains approximately 53.8 mg (2.3 milliequivalents) of sodium per gram of Cefoxitin activity.
-Solutions of Cefoxitin for Injection, USP range from colorless to light amber in color and the dry powder is white to almost white.
+Cefoxitin for injection contains approximately 53.8 mg (2.3 milliequivalents) of sodium per gram of Cefoxitin activity.
+Solutions of Cefoxitin for injection range from colorless to light amber in color.
 The pH of freshly constituted solutions usually ranges from 4.2 to 7.

 Cefoxitin - Clinical Pharmacology

 Following an intravenous dose of 1 gram, serum concentrations were 110 mcg/mL at 5 minutes, declining to less than 1 mcg/mL at 4 hours.
 The half-life after an intravenous dose is 41 to 59 minutes.
 Approximately 85 percent of Cefoxitin is excreted unchanged by the kidneys over a 6 hour period, resulting in high urinary concentrations.
 Probenecid slows tubular excretion and produces higher serum levels and increases the duration of measurable serum concentrations.

 Cefoxitin passes into pleural and joint fluids and is detectable in antibacterial concentrations in bile.

 In a published study of geriatric patients ranging in age from 64 to 88 years with normal renal function for their age (creatinine clearance ranging from 31.5 to 174.0 mL/min), the half-life for Cefoxitin ranged from 51 to 90 minutes, resulting in higher plasma concentrations than in younger adults.
 These changes were attributed to decreased renal function associated with the aging process.